Alumni Early Career Profiles

 - Britt Zitterkopf - Manufacturing

-These profiles were created as a part of the American Mathematical Society (AMS) Early Career Profile Network.
+The profiles above were created as a part of the American Mathematical Society (AMS) Early Career Profile Network.
 Unfortunately, the funding for the project ran out, and the web page is no longer updated.
 However, a number of the institutions still have profiles posted, and we encourage you to browse them through the links below.
 The Mathematical Association of America (MAA) website also has a variety of career profiles that may be of interest, and the sites http://weusemath.org/ and http://whatcanidowiththismajor.com/major/mathematics/ are additional excellent resources for career information.